superlinked/VectorHub/docs/use_cases/personalized_search.md

 But we can handle this input size limitation by segmenting the data into smaller parts that fit the model's token constraints, or by adopting a sliding window technique.
 Segmenting involves cutting the text into smaller pieces that can be individually vectorized.
 The sliding window method processes the text in sections, with each new window overlapping the previous one, to maintain context between portions.
 These techniques adjust the data to the model's requirements, allowing for detailed vector representation of larger texts.

 Say, for example, you're searching for a specific article about a local festival in a newspaper's digital archive.
-The system identifies the lengthy Sunday edition where the piece appeared and then, to ensure a thorough search,  breaks the edition down, analyzing it article by article, much like going page by page, until it pinpoints your article about the local festival.
+The system identifies the lengthy Sunday edition where the piece appeared, and then, to ensure a thorough search, breaks the edition down, analyzing it article by article, much like going page by page, until it pinpoints the local festival article you're looking for.

 ### But it's not only text that you can search!

 The general-purpose nature of vector embeddings makes it possible to represent almost any form of data, from text to images to audio.
-In the bookstore example, we can represent each transaction as a vector.
+Back in our bookstore, vector embeddings can handle more than just title searches.
+We can also represent a transaction as a vector.
 Each dimension of the vector represents a different attribute, such as the transaction amount, date, or product category.
 By comparing these transaction vectors, the search system can identify patterns or anomalies that would be difficult to spot with traditional search methods.

 ### Great!
 But what can I use to get started?